ActianCorp/zeenea-platform-docs/docs/zeenea-connector-actian-ingres.md

      ![](/img/zeenea-studio2.png)

-## Step 6: Configure the Connection for Automatic Import
+## Configuring the Connection for Automatic Import

 If desired, you can configure a connection to automatically import data as follows: